ndw/javaconfig/README.md

 ## Running applications

-Once you’ve got `javaconfig` installed and a configuration file setup.
-(I use `$HOME/.xmlc` by default), you can write a simple shell script to run the program.
+Once you’ve got `javaconfig` installed and a configuration file setup (I use `$HOME/.xmlc` by default), you can write a simple shell script to run the program.